Target Exam

 Explanation:

-The answer is pea.
+The correct answer is Option (2) → Pea

 Albuminous seeds are seeds that have a large amount of endosperm, which is a tissue that stores food for the developing embryo.
 Examples of albuminous seeds include wheat, maize, and castor.
-Pea seeds, on the other hand, are exalbuminous seeds, which means that they have very little endosperm.